These are the tools you need in the event of an earthquake, flood or wildfire - ExBulletin

 These are the tools you need in the event of an earthquake, flood or wildfire

-Different regions of the United States are prone to different types of natural disasters.
-While you may already have a basic emergency kit on hand with food, water and a first aid kit, there are other tools you can – and should – invest in, depending on where you live and what kind of natural disaster is likely to strike near you.
+Different parts of the United States are prone to different types of natural disasters, you may already have basics that contain emergency kits with food, water, and first aid have other tools that you can and should invest in, depending on the type of natural disaster that is likely to occur in your place of residence or Near him.

-Major earthquakes in the United States mainly occur along the West Coast and can cause significant structural damage – including to facilities.
-If you live in an earthquake-prone area and may need to shut off water or gas lines, a shutoff tool is a must for your emergency kit.
-If you don’t have one of those, a large adjustable wrench can work in a pinch.
-This will fit different sizes of locking points, and can come in handy even if the handles are broken.
+Large US earthquakes primarily occur along the West Coast and can cause significant structural damage, including to facilities.
+If you live in an earthquake-prone area and need to shut off water or gas lines, a shutdown tool is a must-have for emergency kits.
+If you don’t have one of them, you can use a large adjustable wrench in a pinch.
+Fits different sizes of closure and is useful even if the handle is broken.

 Another important thing to have on hand is a fire extinguisher.
-Falling power lines and major gas ruptures can cause fires – even a small shortfall in local electrical service can start a fire.
-Be prepared with a modern and fully charged fire extinguisher.
-For a more compact option, you can also keep an aerosol mist sprayer on hand.
+A power line failure and a large gas explosion can cause a fire.
+Even a small circuit in a local electrical service can cause a flame.
+Prepare a modern and fully charged fire extinguisher..
+For more compact options, have a fire sprinkler on hand.

-Other tools you should always have on hand are pliers, a good knife and scissors, all of which are very versatile in an emergency.
-And last on the list is the light source: most authorities recommend a lantern or flashlight with plenty of batteries, but to free your hands, you can add a good headlight to your list as well.
-This will come in handy if the power is out and you need to navigate through the damage to your home.
+Other tools you should always have on hand are good pliers, knives and scissors, all of which are very versatile in an emergency.
+At the end of the list is the light source.
+Most authorities recommend battery-powered lanterns or lamps, but to free your hands, a good headlight is also on your list.
+This is useful if the power is out and you need to deal with damage to your home.

 15% off